Blog

 ICD-9 code: L23

 Before enrolling in the LFP model, we recommend reading the LFP Payment Schedule thoroughly and utilizing the BC Family Doctors compensation calculator to compare this model against your current payment model.
-Though you can voluntarily withdraw from the LFP payment model and transition to another payment model at any time, any physician who withdraws may not re-enroll for a period of 12 months unless approved in writing by the Medical Services Commission.
+Though you can voluntarily withdraw from the LFP Payment Model and transition to another payment model at any time, any physician who withdraws may not re-enrol for a period of 12 months unless approved in writing by the Medical Services Commission.

 Frequently Asked Questions